 Wool/cotton: The wool and cotton blend highlights their inherent qualities.
 It gives better comfort, aesthetics, and performance.
 The ability of the garment to retain its shape even after several washes is considerably improved by blending cotton and wool.
 Costly wool-like mohair, alpaca is blended with cotton to decrease cost.

 Rayon/cotton: Rayon has better moisture absorbency, adds luster, and is less static.
-This blend is wearable and washable and is prone to fewer wrinkles.
+Fabrics of rayon-cotton blend are wearable and washable and are prone to fewer wrinkles.
 It is soft and has a fuzzy surface.
 When cotton and viscose are blended, the result is a shimmery soft texture.

 Nylon/wool : Nylon wool blend makes the fabric softer and more absorbent.
-Not only that it makes the fabric more durable and stronger.
-It produces a light weight all season suiting with less wrinkles and shrinkage.
+Not only that, it makes the fabric more durable and stronger.
+It produces lightweight all-season suiting with fewer wrinkles and shrinkage.

-Linen/ silk: Linen silk blend will be undoubtedly expensive, but will be durable and unparalleled in its beautiful lustre.
+Linen/ silk: Linen silk blend will be undoubtedly expensive, but will be durable and unparalleled in its beautiful luster.

-Premium wool fibers are usually blended with other wool for reducing price.
+Premium wool fibers are usually blended with other wool to reduce the price.
 Wool is blended with rayon to make it softer.
 Wool is blended with acrylic to make it less heavy.
 Wool is blended with polyester to make wool stronger.
 Camel hair fabric is a blend of cashmere and wool.

-Cotton /wool blend : Cotswool (cotton and wool) fabric combines comfort of cotton with warmth of wool
+Cotton /wool blend : Cotswool (cotton and wool) fabric combines the comfort of cotton with the warmth of wool.

 Wool felt blends : Wool is blended with rayon fibers to make it softer.

-Silk gives lustre, comfort and adds prestige.
+Silk gives luster, and comfort and adds prestige.
 Read more on silk here.

-Silk/ wool: This perfect blend is often used to make premium ties as it gives subtle texture to the fabric.
-This blend is also breathable, drapes well and has a luminous sheen.
+Silk/ wool: This perfect blend is often used to make premium ties as it gives a subtle texture to the fabric.
+This blend is also breathable, drapes well, and has a luminous sheen.

 Spandex is blended with other fibers often to make fabrics that stretch.
 Nylon and Spandex blends are used to make swimsuits.
-Spandex adds elasticity and comfort and Nylon gives durability, strength.
+Spandex adds elasticity and comfort, and Nylon gives durability and strength.
 Read more on spandex here